SCIENT·MANIFESTO

 Ideas emerge, projects begin, pilots happen — but without a common logic, the result is dispersion: efforts that do not connect, investments that do not accumulate capability, and agendas that compete with one another.

-that stop being a collection of initiatives and begin to function as a real execution capability within the company.
+We structure and put innovation portfolios into operation so they stop being a collection of initiatives and begin to function as a real execution capability inside the company.

 Innovation stops being an activity and becomes a system.